FelipeFerreira13/Mobile_Robotics_Solutions_cpp/README.md

 | `OMSDriver` | float *desired_height* | Drives the oms to reach the desired height |

 ## HARDWARE
 This project were created in a way that you can use any hardware you want, making it easy to swap from one microcontroller to another.
+The Hardware used as reference is called VMX pi with a Raspberry pi, but the main codes can be also used for other technologies.

 ### Class Analog
 | **Method**     | **Parameters** | **Description**                            |